Skip to main content

 • The policy accepts all requests, as if the policy wasn't installed.

-• The policy-server metrics are updated normally, with the mode included in the metric baggage.
-Therefore, it's easy to filter policies by mode, and focus on the ones deployed via monitor mode.
+• The policy-server metrics get updated normally, with the mode included in the metric baggage.
+Therefore, it's easy to filter policies by mode and focus on those deployed using monitor mode.

 The mode is an attribute included in the ClusterAdmissionPolicy and AdmissionPolicy resources.
 There are two values that the mode attribute can assume: monitor and protect.
 The mode defaults to protect if omitted.